general-galactic/capacitor-esp-idf-provisioning/README.md

 searchESPDevices(options: { devicePrefix: string; transport: ESPTransport; security: ESPSecurity; }) => Promise<{ devices?: ESPDevice[]; }>
 ```

-Perform a scan for devices with the given devicePrefix
+Perform a BLE scan to find devices that are connection with the given devicePrefix.
+The transport and security
+parameters map directly to ESPProvision's own values.

 | Param         | Type                                                                                                                                          |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |